liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-interaction.md

 ### Interaction events

-In case you need to create your own chart, it is really valuable to know how our events are defined.
-Use the same rules to be consistent with the rest of charts.
+If you need to create your own chart, it's useful to know how our events are defined.
+Use the rules covered in this section to keep a consistent user experience with the rest of the charts.

 #### Mouse events